 REme Editor: Please change the paragraph of the subclause below (#CID 6601, 6602, 6603):

 A non-AP HE STA shall obtain TWT parameter values from the most recently received TWT element carried in a Beacon, Probe Response, or (Re)Association Response frame from its associated AP, unless the non-AP HE STA is associated with an AP corresponding to a nontransmitted BSSID of a multiple BSSID set.
 In this case, it shall follow the rules in 11.1.3.8.4 (Inheritance of element values) to determine the TWT parameter values.

+The non-AP HE STA determines the start time of a subsequent TWT of a TWT parameter set from:

+The TWT wake interval and the next TWT derived from the value in the Target Wake Time field of the TWT parameter set contained in the received TWT element and the current TSF timer (see 26.8.3.2) if the TWT wake interval of the TWT parameter set is a multiple of 1 TU or is 0.

+The TWT wake interval and the first TWT derived from the value in the Target Wake Time field of the TWT parameter set contained in the received TWT element (see 26.8.3.2) if the TWT wake interval of the TWT parameter set is greater than 0 and is not a multiple of 1 TU.

+NOTE—The Target Wake Time field carries only B10:B25 of the relevant TSF timer, and changes in B26:B63 of the corresponding TSF timer are not explicitly communicated to the receiving STA.
+Hence, the STA must consider when setting up a broadcast TWT schedule the rollover of B26:B63 of the TSF timer that might happen at the receiving STA during the lifetime of the broadcast TWT schedule (i.e., resulting from the Target Wake Time field and Broadcast TWT Persistence field).

 REme Editor: Please change the paragraph of the subclause below (#CID 6601, 6602, 6603):

 Negotiations to become a member of or terminate membership in a broadcast TWT, identified by a Broadcast TWT ID subfield greater than 0, are performed with an exchange of frames that carry TWT elements with the Negotiation Type subfield set to 3 as described in 26.8.3.3 (Rules for TWT scheduled STA).
+TWT STAs that intend to negotiate a broadcast TWT schedule, which has a TWT wake interval that is not a multiple of 1 TU, shall set the the Target Wake Time field of the exchanged TWT elements to TSFRef [10:25], where TSFRef is the start time of the TWT of the corresponding broadcast TWT schedule, if it were to happen immediately after TSF time 0.

 9.8.4.2 STACK frame format